SeveralHerr/AtomicRobot/README.md

 # Feature list

 1. Debug commands (un, etc.)
-1. Use high res Atomic icon, replacing the pixel version
 1. The scene tree is a mess, needs to be refactored
 1. Can jump over car
 1. Get on/of ladder with up/down